Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 And for the wheel to be compatible, all its features — in other words, all listed instruction sets — need to be supported.

-Now consider a converse example: you are building a CUDA-enabled package that supports half a dozen series of GPUs.
+Now consider the opposite case: e.g., you are building a CUDA-enabled package that supports half a dozen series of GPUs.
 You don't want to build a separate wheel for every GPU — that would be a lot of wheels with significant overlap.
 You want to build a single wheel and declare it compatible with multiple GPUs.